muhammed-suhaid/Whatsapp_Clone/README.md

 1. **Personal Messaging** : Engage in private conversations with individual contacts through personal messages, ensuring secure and intimate communication.
 2. **Group Chats** : Create or join group chats with multiple contacts, facilitating collaboration, coordination, and camaraderie among users.
 3. **Status Updates** : Share your thoughts, experiences, and multimedia content with your contacts through status updates, providing glimpses into your daily life.
-4. **Video Calls** : Initiate video calls with your contacts for face-to-face communication, fostering closer connections and more meaningful interactions.
+4. **Video Calls** : Initiate high-quality video calls with your contacts using Agora, fostering closer connections and more meaningful interactions.
 5. **Online/Offline Indicators** : Stay informed about the availability of your contacts with real-time online/offline indicators, enabling timely communication and engagement.
 6. **Message Replying** : Reply to specific messages within a chat thread, maintaining context and clarity in conversations, especially in busy group chats.
 7. **Message Seen Feature** : now when your messages have been read with message seen feature, ensuring better communication transparency and understanding.